AutumnO/2020-spring-cs211/milestones/milestone 5/m5_reflection.md

 by the end.

-This COVID situation as a whole has been a test of endurance for me, with eroding technology and a sudden new environment I’ve found myself struggling to keep working at the same standards that I’ve maintained in the past.
-In addition to personal struggles that were present before these new developments, 2020 so far has really not been my year.
+This COVID situation as a whole has been a test of endurance for me, with eroding technology and a sudden new environment I’ve found myself needing to amend my goals and intentions to better fit my current abilities.
 I hope that moving into the next milestone, having finally acquired a computer that I can use for this class, I will be able to use the same skills I have in previous milestones and achieve something I can be proud of.